Lo! Death has reared himself a throne

 The jaguar sneered at him.

-One of the gargoyles made an unwise grab for it.
+One of the gargoyles risked an unwise grab.

 Over the sound of spitting, mauling, and the pained cries of the gargoyle, Greg caught the screech of wheels outside the pub.